jskrojec/mac-setup/README.md

 ### Dock

 I don't use the Dock at all.
-It takes up screen space, and I can use Alfred to launch apps and AltTab to switch between apps.
+It takes up screen space, and I can use Raycast to launch apps and AltTab to switch between apps.
 I make the dock as small as possible and auto hide it.

 - System Preferences
   - Dock & Menu Bar